icsergoltd/home-grown-tomatoes/src/content/blog/grow-tomatoes-in-raised-beds.md

 ## Do tomatoes grow better in raised beds or pots?

 Tomatoes can grow well in both, but raised beds are usually easier for larger plants because they provide more root space, more stable moisture, and better soil temperature.
 Pots are useful for patios and balconies, but they dry out faster and need more frequent watering.

+For a full container-growing guide, read: [How to Grow Tomatoes in Pots](/blog/grow-tomatoes-in-pots).

 ## Should I use tomato cages or stakes in raised beds?